loiseaujc/loiseaujc/README.md

 **New series on simple disease modeling :** France entered its second coronavirus lock-down late October 2020.
 Numerous of my students asked me how simple mathematical models could help them get a better undertanding of the current mess.
-I decided to write an entier Medium series about it.
+I decided to write an entire Medium series about it.

 - [Disease modeling in the midst of a pandemic](https://loiseau-jc.medium.com/disease-modeling-in-the-midst-of-a-pandemic-14e06f3cd63e)